-What's the story?
+What's the Story?

 Ten-year-old Prairie Evers is having a tough year.
-Her family's moved from the mountains of North Carolina, where she's been homeschooled by her wise grandmother, to the farm in New Paltz, N.Y., where her mom grew up.
+Her family's moved from the mountains of North Carolina, where she was homeschooled by her wise grandmother, to the farm in New Paltz, New York, where her mom grew up.
 Worse, her grandmother's going back to North Carolina, and it soon turns out that the smart, independent Prairie has to go to regular school for the first time in her life.
 But there are upsides, starting with the chickens she decides to raise, who become a never-ending source of entertainment, especially when she brings one of them to Show and Tell.
 Also, for the first time in her life, she has a best friend, which brings both new happiness and new problems to solve.